By Cynthia Leitich Smith

 I’m sure everyone has seen the buzz that the movie “Love, Simon” has gotten and is still getting from audiences across America.

-As part of the LGBT community myself, I can tell you from experience that representation for LGBT kids can be and frequently is absolutely life-changing as they grow into confident, valued adults.
+As part of the LGBT community myself, I can tell you from experience that representation for LGBT kids can be and frequently is absolutely life-changing as they grow into confident,

 Continue Reading Intern Insight: LGBT Spotlight Interview with Honey St. Claire »